atrocore/atrocore/README.md

 Read [this article](https://store.atrocore.com/en/atrocore-integrations-for-erp-ecommerce-marketplaces) to better understand how our integrations work.

+You can **build your own fully automated integration** with any third-party system via its REST / GraphQL API using our free modules:
+- Import: HTTP Requests and/or
+- Export: HTTP Requests.

 Please [contact us](https://www.atrocore.com/contact), if you want to know more.

-You can **build your own fully automated integration** with any third-party system via its REST / GraphQL API using our free modules:
-- Import: Http Requests and/or
-- Export: Http Requests.

 ## What Are the Advantages of Using It?